bibifant/NortEval_2/README.md

 def run_rouge():
     This initializes the Rouge scorer, processes a dataset of German text and  generates summaries of "candidate_summary" using the LLM.
     It then calculates Rouge scores for the first 2 entries in the dataset by comparing the candidate summaries to the reference summaries.
-    The results, prompts and summaries are then saved into the json file.
+    The scores, prompts and responses are then saved into the json file.

 # NLP (Natural Language Processing) Methods